leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 # The formalization process

-Rob is a logician and Heather is a geometer, and this theorem was just a quick proof of concept for a larger project: [our paper with Frédéric Dupuis on semilinear maps](https://arxiv.org/abs/2202.05360).
+Rob is a logician and Heather is a geometer, and this theorem was just a quick proof of concept for a larger project, [our paper with Frédéric Dupuis on semilinear maps](https://arxiv.org/abs/2202.05360).
 Rob and Johan Commelin (who provided a lot of helpful advice on this formalization) worked together on the initial mathlib development of [Witt vectors](https://arxiv.org/abs/2010.02595).
 But this was Rob's first foray into the subject on his own, and Heather's first foray at all.

 To quote from Rob and Johan's paper, "Witt vectors have a reputation among mathematicians of being forbidding and impenetrable."
 And indeed this was our experience in multiple ways.
 Not only was it difficult to learn to work with Witt vectors;